The Oklahoma City Police Department utilizes a multi-prong approach to narcotic enforcement.

 Suspicious Activity Report (SAR)

-The Gang Enforcement Unit is responsible for the suppression of gang-related crime and the initial investigation of criminal conduct involving gang members.
-The unit achieves its mission by locating and identifying gang members in order to document these individuals through the use of field interview reports and photographs.
-The Gang Enforcement Unit coordinates criminal investigations with Local, State and Federal law enforcement agencies and with other units of the Oklahoma City Police Department.
+The Violent Crime Apprehension Team is responsible for the initial field investigation and suppression of violent crime throughout the city.
+The unit achieves its mission by responding to violent crime as it occurs, collecting evidence, conducting interviews, and arresting responsible parties.
+The Violent Crime Apprehension Team coordinates criminal investigations with local, state and federal law enforcement agencies and with other units of the Oklahoma City Police Department.

 National Gang Center https://www.nationalgangcenter.gov/